Back to Previous Page

 Medicare Advantage plans and MA-PD plans work a lot like the group insurance plans that employers offer.
 They might be very similar to a Health Maintenance Organization(HMO) or Preferred Provider Organization (PPO) health plan that was used before retirement.
 The cost-sharing that enrollees are asked to pay for these plans is also similar to HMO and PPO health plans.

 Medicare Advantage plans may ask plan members to pay monthly premiums, deductibles, copayments and coinsurance.
-There may or may not be an additional monthly premium for prescription drug coverage.
 Each plan is different and people are encouraged to shop for the plan that best fits their needs.

 The Medicare & You Handbook explains Medicare choices and options in great detail.
 This Handbook can be downloaded from the Publications section of the official Medicare website, Medicare.gov.